-Why is the establishment of the Maritime Washington National Heritage Area significant?
+What is the Maritime Washington National Heritage Area and why does it matter?

 In 2019, Congress passed the John Dingell, Jr. Conservation, Management, and Recreation Act—the largest public lands bill in over a decade.
 That bill established Washington State’s first two National Heritage Areas: the Mountains to Sound Greenway National Heritage Area, managed by the Mountains to Sound Greenway Trust, and the Maritime Washington National Heritage Area, managed by the Washington Trust for Historic Preservation.

 The Maritime Washington National Heritage Area (MW-NHA) is the first and, to date, only National Heritage Area focused entirely on maritime heritage.
 The MW-NHA spans 3,000 miles of Washington’s saltwater coastline, from Grays Harbor County through Puget Sound to the Canadian border, and encompasses 18 federally recognized tribes, 13 counties, 32 incorporated cities, and 30 port districts, as well as innumerable harbors, inlets, peninsulas, island shores, and parks.
-The goal of the MW-NHA is to celebrate the water-based stories and cultures of our state’s saltwater shores—boosting tourism, strengthening maritime industries, and finding new ways to collaborate and share resources.
+The MW-NHA will build partnerships and increase collaboration to support our coastal communities in celebrating, maintaining, and sharing their water-based stories.

 Does the MW-NHA have any regulatory components?

 Each National Heritage Area is facilitated and implemented by a local group.
 For the MW-NHA, that’s us, the nonprofit Washington Trust for Historic Preservation.
-We’re thrilled to be embarking on this new and exciting journey for our state’s saltwater shores and can’t wait to bring you aboard.
+We’re a statewide preservation advocacy organization–you can learn more about us here—and are thrilled to be embarking on this new and exciting journey for our state’s saltwater shores.

 What kinds of things to NHAs do?